vivid-planet/comet-brevo-module/.changeset/twelve-games-run.md

 "@comet/brevo-admin": minor
 ---

-Add a brevo configuration field for `redirectionUrl` Env vars containing this information can be removed and must be removed from the brevo module configuration.
+Add a brevo configuration field for `allowedRedirectionUrl` Env vars containing this information can be removed and must be removed from the brevo module configuration.

 ```diff